Jan-Novak00/Enrollments1/Milestone1/core1_breakdown.md

 ##### Waiting list responsibilities
 * Add a student to the end of a waiting queue for a lecture or practical by their identifier
+* Set maximum waiting time to each student in the waiting list
 * Get a student's position in a waiting list
+* Dequeue student from top of the list waiting list, if any student unenrolls from the ticket
+* Update waiting list when someone leaves the list
+* Eliminate students from the waiting list if they have exceeded maximum waiting time
 * Automatically sign up the first student in a waiting list to the ticket they're waiting for when there is free space

 ##### Mailing responsibilities